-A study of more than 2,200 people indicated that 21 percent of respondents said they were satisfied with the way construction businesses handle their phone calls.
+In a study of more than 2,200 people, just 21 percent of respondents indicated they were satisfied with the way construction businesses handle their phone calls

 Dealing with an unhelpful or rude customer service representative over the phone can quickly become teeth-grindingly frustrating.
 When those who answer the phone pass you around like a bad rumor from representative to manager and back again, talking to an automated voice on the other end of the line begins to seem more appealing.